bcgov/design-research-guide/docs/conduct-research.md

 ### Moderator Tips
 - Be silent if the participant seems to be thinking or mulling something over.
-Allow them time to think.
+Allow them time to think
-- Get comfortable with long pauses.
+- Get comfortable with long pauses
-- Always be mindful of the participant's comfort level.
+- Always be mindful of the participant's comfort level
-- Pull back when necessary and go in deeper when possible.
+- Pull back when necessary and go in deeper when possible
-- Remember, smile and make eye contact.
+- Remember, smile and make eye contact

-## Recording the Session
+## Record the Session

 ### Audio
-With informed consent, you may choose to audio record the session.
+With informed consent, you may audio record the session.
 Use your government issued phone or another approved device.

 ### Laptops
 The moderator should not have a laptop in front of them for notes.
 This can create a barrier between yourself and the participant.
 Have notes printed off and make any personal notes with pen and paper.